Kingdom of Bulgaria: World War I

 In the aftermath of the Balkan Wars, Bulgarian opinion turned against Russia and the Western powers, whom Bulgarians felt had done nothing to assist them.
 Bulgaria, Romania, and Greece initially remained neutral, observing the course of the war before deciding where their sympathies lay.

 Under the government of Vasil Radoslavov, Bulgaria aligned itself with Germany and Austria-Hungary, despite this entailing becoming an ally of the Ottomans, Bulgaria's traditional adversary.
 However, Bulgaria had relinquished its claims against the Ottomans, while Serbia, Greece, and Romania (allies of the UK and France) held territories perceived as Bulgarian by Bulgaria.
 Recuperating from the Balkan Wars, Bulgaria remained neutral during the first year of World War I. When Germany pledged to restore the boundaries of the Treaty of San Stefano, Bulgaria, boasting the largest army in the Balkans, declared war on Serbia in October 1915.
 Subsequently, the UK, France, Italy, and Russia declared war on Bulgaria.

 Bulgaria, allied with Germany, Austria-Hungary, and the Ottomans, achieved military victories against Serbia and Romania.
 They captured much of Macedonia (including Skopje in October), advanced into Greek Macedonia, and seized Dobruja from the Romanians in September 1916.
-However, the war quickly became unpopular among the majority of Bulgarians, who endured severe economic hardship and resented fighting alongside their fellow Orthodox Christians while allied with the Muslim Ottomans.
+However, the war quickly became unpopular among the majority of Bulgarians, who endured severe economic hardship and resented fighting against their fellow Orthodox Christians while allied with the Muslim Ottomans.
 Aleksandar Stamboliyski, leader of the Agrarian Party, was imprisoned for his opposition to the war.
 The Russian Revolution of February 1917 significantly impacted Bulgaria, spreading antiwar and anti-monarchist sentiments among troops and in cities.
 In June, Radoslavov's government resigned, mutinies erupted in the army, Stamboliyski was released, and a republic was proclaimed.

 Territorial changes after the Treaty of Neuilly-sur-Seine.

 In September 1918, the French, Serbs, British, Italians, and Greeks broke through on the Macedonian front, compelling Tsar Ferdinand to seek peace.
 Stamboliyski advocated for democratic reforms rather than a revolution.
 To preempt the revolutionaries, he persuaded Ferdinand to abdicate in favor of his son, Boris III.
 The revolutionaries were suppressed, and the army was disbanded.
 Under the Treaty of Neuilly-sur-Seine (November 1919), Bulgaria lost its Aegean coastline (Western Thrace) to Greece, parts of its Macedonian territory and the Western Outlands to the new Kingdom of Yugoslavia, and Southern Dobruja was returned to the Kingdom of Romania.
 The country was required to reduce its army to no more than 20,000 men and pay reparations exceeding $100 million.
 Bulgarians generally refer to the treaty's outcomes as the "Second National Catastrophe."
 In elections held in March 1920, the Agrarians secured a substantial majority, and Stamboliyski formed Bulgaria's first genuinely democratic government.